alecbarreto/abarreto/README.md

-# These are some of the projects that I've completed since I started formally studying computer-science (plus a couple of side projects).
+# These are some of the projects that I've completed since I started studying computer science (plus a couple of side projects).